alireza787b/PixEagle/README.md

 ## Overview

 PixEagle is an all-in-one image processing, following, and tracking solution designed for the PX4 ecosystem (with potential expansion to ArduPilot).
 It leverages MAVSDK Python, OpenCV, and optional YOLO for precise object tracking and drone navigation.
 The project emphasizes modularity and extensibility, allowing users to implement their own tracking, detection, and segmentation algorithms.
 The system is modular, well-commented, and designed for easy integration of new algorithms.
 Additionally, PixEagle includes a beta web app GUI using React for real-time monitoring and control.
-PixEagle comes with a full web-based React application serves as the Ground Control Station (GCS).
+PixEagle comes with a full web-based React application that serves as the Ground Control Station (GCS).
 It provides a basic yet functional interface where you can view live camera feeds, tracker and follower data, and plots.
 The enhanced UI now supports drag-and-select target tracking and controlling the tracker.

 ## Latest Release

 Watch the latest video showcasing PixEagle v1.0, demonstrating advanced features including precision landing and intelligent target tracking in a Software in the Loop Simulation with X-Plane 12 and [PX4XPlane](https://github.com/alireza787b/px4xplane):
 [![PixEagle v1.0](https://github.com/user-attachments/assets/4acd965b-34c1-456e-be70-d4cc7f26eddb)](https://youtu.be/hw5MU0mPx2I)

 ## Getting Started